mattarderne/clearmycal/README.md

 # clearmycal
-An alerting system to let you know if the weather is going to be "relatively great" in the next 7 days
+An alerting system to let you know if the weather is going to be "relatively great" in the next 7 days.
+This inspired by someone who once said that if there is a great day forecast, they will cancel all their meetings.
+This sounded like a good plan to be automated.
+So far this only provides alerts using the temp.

 An [xbar](https://github.com/matryer/xbar-plugins) plugin